Anesthesia - what to ask your doctor - child

 When do my child and I need to get to the hospital on the day of the surgery?
 Is the rest of our family allowed to be there too?

 If my child is taking the following medicines, what should I do?

-- Aspirin, ibuprofen (Motrin, Advil), naproxen (Aleve), other arthritis drugs, vitamin E, warfarin (Coumadin), and any other drugs that make it hard for the child's blood to clot
+- Aspirin, ibuprofen (Motrin, Advil), naproxen (Aleve), arthritis drugs, vitamin E, warfarin (Coumadin), or any other medicines that make it hard for the child's blood to clot

 - Vitamins, minerals, herbs, or other supplements